mcbookshelf/bookshelf/modules/@lib/README.md

-# 📚 Bookshelf Library
+# 📖 Bookshelf Library

-This datapack brings together the full suite of **Bookshelf modules**, offering a versatile toolkit for Minecraft mapmakers.
-It includes modules such as:
+The **Bookshelf Library** is a powerful toolkit designed for mapmakers.
+It provides essential utilities for building datapacks such as:

 - **🧱 Block**: Get and manipulate blocks (supports BlockStates and NBT).
 - **🔦 Raycast**: Cast rays and see if they collide with blocks or entities.